equinor/sumo-fmu-to-resqml/README.md

 * `url/objects/` - Object converting and retrieving both EPC and HDF5 files zipped.
 * `url/objects/epc` - Object converting and retrieving only EPC files.
 Will be zipped if using POST.
 * `url/objects/hdf` - Object converting and retrieving only HDF5 files.
-Will be zipped if using POST.s
+Will be zipped if using POST.

 ### Parameters: